 Applications require endorsements from two faculty recommenders (aka sponsors):

-- a second from a faculty member who can address the ways which a ULG will contribute your academic and/or career goals .
+- A faculty member who can address the ways which a ULG will help you achieve your future academic or professional goals.

 Outside faculty may be used as recommenders, including highschool language teachers if you have not taken any languages at Northwestern., but at least one of your faculty sponsors must be a Northwestern faculty member.
 Graduate students and post-docs are not eligible, unless they are the student's primary language instructor.
-If a recommender falls into one of these categories, contact the ULG Coordinator prior to the deadline for details, as additional steps are required to get access to the online system.
+If a recommender falls into one of these categories, contact the ULG Coordinator before the deadline for details, as additional steps are required to get access to the online system.
 We strongly recommend you contact us at least a week before the deadline but preferably sooner.
 Applications without recommendations from sponsors will not be considered.

 Talk to your faculty sponsors about your language study plans prior to submitting your application.
 Do not wait till the week of the deadline to ask for a recommendation.
 Ask your recommenders to review Info for Faculty and provide them with a draft of your application materials (proposal and resume) well in advance, to give them time to write their endorsements.

 Faculty endorsements are due within four days after the student deadline.
 Unendorsed proposals will not be considered.
 Make sure faculty see the Info for Faculty page to show them how to access our system and the endorsement questions asked.

 Applications are evaluated by a review committee made up of language instructors who are Northwestern faculty.
 Grant recipients are selected on the basis of merit with consideration for:

 - Appropriateness of the chosen language program for the student's goals

 - Plan to continue studying the language

-You’ll receive notification from the committee within 4-6 weeks after the submission deadline.
+You will receive notification from the committee 4-6 weeks after the submission deadline.
 The review committee will approve a ranked waiting list.
 Grant recipients will have a month to accept or decline the award (often depending on their acceptance to the program involved), and students on the waiting list will be notified as soon as either a slot becomes available or the final recipients have accepted the award.